Call free 0808 8020 133

 Is your service confidential?

-Confidentiality means not sharing information with anyone else about what you tell us.
-Whatever you say will be just between you and GamCare, unless you request otherwise in writing.
-You can feel safe talking to us, knowing that we will not pass on personal information without letting you know.
+Confidentiality means not sharing information what you tell us about yourself with anyone else.
+Whatever you tell us will remain confidential.
+Unless you request otherwise in writing.
+You can feel safe talking to us, knowing that we will not pass on your personal information to others without letting you know.

-• we believe your life, or someone else’s life, is in danger;
+• If we believe your life, or someone else’s life, is in danger;

-• you tell us that you’re seriously harming another person / people.
+• If you tell us that you’re seriously harming another person / people.

 What information are you collecting about me?

-When you call or live chat with us, you can remain anonymous if you wish – you don’t have to let us know any of your personal information if you’d rather not.
-Our system will automatically store your phone number or your IP address (unless you have blocked this), in case of an emergency, however you do not have to let us know any other details if you don’t want to, unless you would like a referral into a treatment service within the GamCare network.
-At this stage we would need to record more information to make sure your referral can be passed over to the right team, which may include personal data such as your name and contact details.
+When you call or live chat with us, you can remain anonymous if you wish – you are not obliged to let us know about any of your personal information.
+Our system will automatically store your phone number or your IP address (unless you have blocked this), in case of an emergency.
+However, you do not have to let us know any other details if you don’t want to.
+Unless you would like a referral into a treatment service within the GamCare network.
+At this stage we would need to record more information to make sure your referral can be passed over to the right team.
+This information may include personal data such as your name and contact details.

-If you are happy to share more information during your call or chat, we will collect non-identifying demographic information to get a better idea of who is using our services and why, and to understand how our services may be able to adapt to meet changing needs.
+If you are happy to share more information during your call or chat, we will collect non-identifying demographic information to get a better idea of who is using our services and why, and to understand how our services may be adapted to meet changing needs.
 We will record data about your gambling issues, and information about how we are helping you.
-We may also collect some sensitive data, for example information about your health, ethnic origin and any criminal record you may disclose to us.
-If you would rather we didn’t record this, just let us know.
+With your explicit consent, we may also collect some sensitive data (special category data) about your health or ethnic origin.

 We record calls to the National Gambling Helpline, and we store transcripts of live chats.
 These records are primarily to ensure that we can monitor the quality of calls and chats and pick up on areas where we can improve our service to you.
-Unless we have a serious concern (as described in the confidentiality section above) which means the Police may need access to call recordings, or we require a recording for training purposes, we delete these recordings completely after 28 days.
-Transcripts of live chats may be stored indefinitely.
+Unless we have a serious concern (as described in the confidentiality section above) which means law enforcement agencies may need access to call recordings, or we require a recording for training purposes, we delete these recordings completely after 28 days.

 Why are you collecting information about me and what are you doing with it?

 We collect information about you so that we can have a better understanding about who is using our service and why.
-Sensitive personal information, such as about your health, ethnic origin and criminal record, can help us tailor our services to your needs and make sure you get the very best help possible from our team.
+Sensitive personal information (special category data), regarding your health or ethnic origin etc, collected with your explicit consent, can help us tailor our services to your needs and make sure that you get the best help possible from our team.

-This type of data, always anonymised, will also help us with research, raising awareness about our services, and improving our understanding about gambling in Great Britain.
+This type of data will always be used on an anonymised basis, to raise awareness about our services and support research into how we can improve our understanding about gambling in Great Britain.
 Our funders (GambleAware) also want to understand the service we offer, so we share anonymised, non-identifying data with them as part of our funding agreement.
 This is pooled with data from their other funded treatment services in a national report published each year (the Data Reporting Framework).

 Who are you sharing my personal information with?

 GamCare provides a confidential service.
 If you wish to be referred to a different National Gambling Support Network Provider then with your permission we will share your personal details with the provider who delivers services local to you.
-Your personal information will not be used for any purpose apart from providing your treatment plan and contacting you about appointments and follow up surveys if we have your permission to do so.
+Your personal information will not be used for any purpose, other than to provide you with a treatment plan, and to contact you about appointments, and issue follow up surveys, if we have your permission to do so.
 Your personal information will not be shared outside of our team unless there is a risk to you or someone else – please see the section on confidentiality above.

 We may share aggregated, anonymised data with agencies we work with for evaluation purposes.
 None of this data can be used to identify you.